akvorado/akvorado/console/data/docs/02-configuration.md

 You can add custom dimensions to be looked up via a dictionary.
 This is useful to enrich your flow with additional information not possible to get in the classifier.
-This works by providing the database with a CSV files containing the values.
+This works by providing the database with a CSV file containing the values.

 ```yaml